green-kernel/powerletrics/README.md

 ### Why don't you use psutil
 Because it does the same things (yes we check) and is slower as it adds more overhead.
 We still 😍 psutil though.

+### Why are so many process names `<unknown>`?
+If you have a large sample period and a lot is happening on your system the data structure we use to save the names of the processes might overflow and start overwriting itself.
+If this happens please set `COMM_LENGTH` to something larger in the `config.conf`.